 - brandy (or dark rum) - 2-3 tablespoons

 Preheat oven to moderate (180C/160Cfan-forced).
 Line the base and sides of a 20cm round or square cake tin with baking paper.

-Place the dried fruit, ginger, sugar, butter and pineapple in a medium-large saucepan and bring to the boil, stirring to combine well.
+Place the dried fruit, ginger, sugar, butter and crushed pineapple in a medium-large saucepan and bring to the boil, stirring until butter has melted.
 Simmer gently for 5 -10 minutes.

 Remove from heat and allow to cool for 10-15 minutes.
 In a small bowl, lightly beat the eggs and stir them through the cooled mixture.

 Sift together the flours, spices and bi-carbonate of soda then fold through the fruit mixture.